 What to Look For in a Water Table

 Bigger isn’t always better.
 Do you have a young baby just barely standing?
-A small, low-profile water table might be the best—and safest option.
-But if you have multiple kids or often host playdates, you may want a larger option that suits a wider range of ages, plus can accommodate more hands simultaneously.
+A small, low-profile water table might be the best, and safest, option.
+But if you have multiple kids or often host playdates, you may want a larger option that suits a wider range of ages and can accommodate more hands simultaneously.

 If backyard aesthetics matter, it may be worth splurging on one of the pricier wood or iron water tables.
 They’re more attractive than the colorful plastic alternatives, plus they are very sturdy, so they’ll last a long time with proper care.

-If your kids are younger, a few simple features—cups to pour and/or a water wheel—will do.
+If your kids are younger, a few simple features—such as cups to pour and/or a water wheel—will do.
 But if your kids are a bit older and more active, look for a water table with more to do.
 Think water mazes, fishing rods, and more.

 Most water tables come with their fair share of activities and accessories like scooping cups, but less common accessories like umbrellas are arguably even more important.
 You may also want to keep an eye out for tables with special features, like multiple drain plugs to make emptying and cleaning easier, or seats for comfortable playtime.